 The town hosts an annual Regional Theatre Festival in July and August, featuring plays and a lunch-time theatre series focusing on the stories and heritage of the Burin Peninsula.

-From Fortune, you can take a side trip to France – Saint-Pierre et Miquelon – on the seasonal summer passenger ferry (no cars) operated by SPM Tours.
+From Fortune, you can take a side trip to France – Saint-Pierre et Miquelon – on the seasonal summer passenger ferry (no cars) operated by SPM Ferries.
 During the prohibition era in the United States, rum-running gangsters like Al Capone did quite a bit of business with Saint-Pierre and the local museum has one of Capone's hats on display.
 You can stay at a hotel, or a pension, have piping hot fresh bread for breakfast, sample French wine and sweets, and soak up the French ambience.
 A visit to the island of Miquelon-Langlade will reward you with breathtaking scenery.
 Experience the flora and fauna of the region up-close, through independent or guided hikes and tours.

 Getting to Grand Bank and FortuneGrand Bank and Fortune are located on the Burin Peninsula, which is accessed via Goobies at the intersection of Route 1 and Route 210.
 Goobies is less than a 2-hour drive, either east from Gander or west from St. John’s, and Grand Bank is 2½ hours from Goobies.
 Total driving time is about 4 – 4½ hours.

-If you go to Saint-Pierre, remember that you must go through customs both in Saint-Pierre and on your return to Fortune.
+If you go to Saint-Pierre et Miquelon, remember that you must go through customs both in Saint-Pierre and on your return to Fortune.
 Canadians must show an identification card with the holder's photo, such as a driver's license or citizenship card.
 Americans must show their passports.
 The new American passport card is not accepted.
 People from other countries will have to show valid Visas and passports.
 The ferry ride takes about 55 minutes.
 For more information about visiting Saint-Pierre et Miquelon, visit www.spm-tourisme.fr

 More on Getting to Newfoundland & Labrador